dell/csm-docs/content/docs/authorization/deployment/_index.md

 >__Note__:
 > - Create the driver secret as you would normally except update/add the connection information for communicating with the sidecar instead of the backend storage array and scrub the username and password
 > - For PowerScale, the *systemID* will be the *clusterName* of the array.
->   - The *isilon-creds* secret has a *mountEndpoint* parameter which should not be updated by the user.
-This parameter is updated and used when the driver has been injected with [CSM-Authorization](https://github.com/dell/karavi-authorization).
+>   - The *isilon-creds* secret has a *mountEndpoint* parameter which must be set to the hostname or IP address of the PowerScale OneFS API server, for example, 10.0.0.1.
 3. Create the proxy-server-root-certificate secret.

     If running in *insecure* mode, create the secret with empty data: